Buddhist crisis: August 1963

 Shortly after midnight on August 21, on the instructions of Nhu, ARVN Special Forces troops under Colonel Lê Quang Tung executed a series of synchronized attacks on the Buddhist pagodas in South Vietnam.
 Over 1400 Buddhists were arrested.
 The number killed or "disappeared" is estimated to be in the hundreds.
 The most prominent of the pagodas raided was that of Xá Lợi, which had become the rallying point for Buddhists from the countryside.
 The troops vandalized the main altar and managed to confiscate the intact charred heart of Thích Quảng Đức, the monk who had self-immolated in protest against the policies of the regime.
 The Buddhists managed to escape with a receptacle holding the remainder of his ashes.
 Two monks jumped the back wall of the pagoda into the grounds of the adjoining US Aid Mission, where they were given asylum.
 Thich Tinh Khiet, the 80-year-old Buddhist patriarch, was seized and taken to a military hospital on the outskirts of Saigon.
-The commander of the ARVN III Corps, Tôn Thất Đính announced military control over Saigon, canceling all commercial flights into the city and instituting press censorship.
+The commander of the ARVN III Corps, General Tôn Thất Đính announced military control over Saigon, canceling all commercial flights into the city and instituting press censorship.

 Once the US government realized the truth about who was behind the raids, they reacted with disapproval towards the Diệm regime.
 The US had pursued a policy of quietly and privately advising the Ngos to reconcile with the Buddhists while publicly supporting the alliance, but following the attacks, this route was regarded as untenable.
 Furthermore, the attacks were carried out by US-trained Special Forces personnel funded by the CIA, and presented incoming Ambassador Henry Cabot Lodge Jr., with a fait accompli.
 The state department issued a statement declaring that the raids were a "direct violation" of the promise to pursue "a policy of reconciliation".

 On August 24, the Kennedy administration sent Cable 243 to Lodge at the embassy in Saigon, marking a change in US policy.
-The message advised Lodge to seek the removal of Nhu from power, and to look for alternative leadership options if Diem refused to heed American pressure for reform.
+The message advised Lodge to seek the removal of Nhu from power, and to look for alternative leadership options if Diệm refused to heed American pressure for reform.
 As the probability of Diệm's sidelining Nhu and his wife was seen as virtually nil, the message effectively meant the fomenting of a coup.
 The Voice of America also broadcast a statement blaming Nhu for the raids and absolving the army of responsibility.